 Aside from your old possessions, technology has also presented ways to sell your own creations.
 Platforms such as Redbubble allow you to upload designs and sell these on the likes of apparel, cushions, and mugs.
 Similarly, Amazon offers the opportunity for budding writers to self-publish their own books for free with their innovative KDP platform.
 The result: it is easier than ever for people to add a passive income stream to their finances.

 5. Budget Management

 There’s no need to use a pen and paper or Microsoft Excel to track your finances.
 You don’t even need to file all of your bills.
 Finance software has made it a straightforward task to budget, save, and manage your money.

-You can search in any app store and find a plethora of budgeting-themed applications.
+You can search in any app store and find a plethora of budgeting-themed applications, like Trim and Truebill.
 These ensure you can easily keep track of your spending, and you have easy access to all the financial figures via your phone.

 With its smart software, some apps can analyze income patterns and spending habits.
 When it has collected enough data, the app calculates how much money you could reasonably set aside on a weekly basis.
 Then via direct debit, this amount is automatically transferred to your account.
 You then have the option of simply saving up this money, or you can invest it in a variety of ways.
 Apps like these will vary but will all offer the same benefits.

 An alternative to budget apps would be personal accounting software.
 With accounting software, you can automate the tracking of your income and expenses.
 You don’t have to input any figures on your own, the software will do the job for you, and it can even prepare financial reports for when you’re filing your tax return.